benshimonz/V1/README.md

 The aggregate entity 'The Beatles' will be part of the query result.
 It won't be disassembled into its four members.

-_**Q209:** Any dragon than called at least 3 dragons owned by entities encapsulated within 'Japanese'_
+_**Q209:** Any dragon than called at least 3 dragons owned by entities encapsulated within 'Sarnorian'_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q209.png)